ENDURANCE: Stomach truth. You're having a stomach *truth*.

 - This explicitly exists as a fundamental law of reality in the Discworld series.
 Of course, in a world where the Law of Narrative Causality is also a fundamental law, it's hardly incongruous.
 In Pyramids, the mummified King Teppicymon XXVII awakens as an undead, but can't see.
 He fumbles his way to the canopic jar that contains his eyes, so he can return them to their proper place; through the disembodied eyeballs, he sees his own hand reach into the jar to collect them.

 - In one of Aesop's Fables, the members of the body refuse to help the belly.
 The body is dissatisfied with "King Stomach's" rule, so they overthrow him and try to decide who is most important and thus worthy to be king.
-Tongue nominates himself but is laughed off the floor; the debate continues without recess until a lack of rest and nourishment has everyone telling someone else to do the job since they're to tired to do it.
-They eventually work out that maybe King Stomach wasn't such a bad ruler and put him back in power, and go make soup so as to be not dying.
+Tongue nominates himself but is laughed off the floor; the debate continues without recess until a lack of rest and nourishment has everyone telling someone else to do the job since they're too tired to do it.
+They eventually work out that maybe King Stomach wasn't such a bad ruler and put him back in power, and go make soup so as to not be dying.
 Then the story derails and the body parts aren't metaphorical parts of everyone but the bits of one specific guy.
 This man hears that if he can collect the milk of a lion, the only cure for the disease from which the king's beautiful daughter suffers, he gets to marry her; in typical folk hero fashion, he does so by cunning and resourcefulness.
 Just as he is presenting the king with the milk, Tongue, still bitter about being called worthless, makes the man say it's the wrong kind of milk.
 The king gets angry, and nearly has the man killed, but the other body parts relent and agree to respect Tongue a little more, and Tongue corrects the mistake.
 Guy marries princess, happy ending, hooray.

 - There's a parody version of Aesop's fable, where the organs argue over which one is the king of the body, and they all seems to hate the anus because "he's an asshole", so the anus decides to clog up to "stop being an asshole" and the body gets gradually sick from constipation, then the organs apologize to the anus, which decides to work correctly (="be an asshole") again, the body recovers and the organs decide that the anus is the real king of the body.
 And this explains why in any organization or committee it's always the asshole who is in charge.